*11.30* in the middle of an extremely busy and productive work week.

-I loved to do all my homework in time- so much that my parents would force me to stop studying.
-Yes, I was a nerd but I would also play for hours together without a care.
+I loved to do all my homework in time, so much that my parents would force me to stop studying.
+But I would also play for hours without a care.
 Life was simple, I was carefree and happy.
-But eventually, school days were over and I moved on to college, one after the other, and then into the professional world.
+Eventually, school days were over and I moved on to college, one after the other, and then into the professional world.
 All this while, I had left behind the little girl in me who’d always be happy and cheerful.
-The girl who’d enjoy studying the American and Russian Revolution or solve Algebra and Geometry for hours, who’d play kho-kho like a it was in the Olympics, who would go commando camping to a remote village for months, who’d swim in a pond with frogs, play King Lear’s daughter in the drama competition and win every dance contest in town.
+The girl who would enjoy studying the American and Russian Revolution or solve Algebra and Geometry for hours, who would play kho-kho with such conviction as if it was the Olympics, who would go train as a commando, or go camping at a remote village for months, who would swim in a pond with frogs, play King Lear’s daughter in the Drama competition and also win every dance contest in town.

 I lost her.
 And damn!
 I can’t even begin to tell you how much I missed her.
-It only took a couple of people and a few years to pull me down on my self-esteem bar.
+It only took a couple of people over a few years to pull me down on my self-esteem bar.
 I felt unambitious, inferior and self-conscious of who I was and where I came from for the longest time.
 I had loved every bit of my childhood and yet, I had grown up to hate it for most part of my teenage- why?
-Well, influence is a huge thing but that’s a topic for another blog.
-However, it took a long time for me to accept myself and fall in love with myself again.
-It took a lot of self-convincing that where I came from was a beautiful place with the most loving, genuine people.
-It took a lot of effort to go back to my childhood and cherish those memories instead of looking down upon them as something I should be ashamed of.
+Well, for one, I didn’t feel confident in the new world outside of school and second was influence.
+Influence works wonders if you’re an unsure teenager exploring newer things.
+But that’s a topic for another blog.
+However, it took a long time for me to accept myself and fall in love with me, again.
+It took a lot of self-convincing and assurance that the place I came from was beautiful with the most loving, and genuine people.
+It took a lot of effort to go back to my childhood and cherish those memories instead of looking down upon them as something to be ashamed of.

-I’m writing about all of this today because today I had a very productive day after years.
-Today, I felt like the child in me was back – a child who would attend one dance practise after another and participate in literally, everything.
-Today, I reconnected with what I have always been on the inside – a jack of all trades and proud.
-So I am just going to make this blog about telling myself “I missed you, babygirl.
+I’m writing about all of this today because I had a fulfilling day at work.
+I felt like the child in me was back – a child who would be excited to go for one dance practise after another and participate in literally, everything.
+Today, I reconnected with what I have always been on the inside – a jack of all trades, an aspiring master of all and proud.
+So I am just going to make this blog about telling myself “I missed you.
 Welcome back.
-The world is here for us- let’s take over!”
+The world is ready for us to conquer.”